Skip to main content

 DYVC youth leaders host a community tree giveaway

-Through the YES Resilience: SEE Solutions project, up to 25 DYVC members will participate in seasonal cohorts and follow-on programming that enable youth to explore various aspects of climate resilience in their communities and develop youth-led action projects to showcase at community events.
+In partnership with the University of Washington EDGE Center and the Duwamish Valley Youth Corps (DVYC), DVYC members will participate in seasonal cohorts and follow-on programming that enable youth to explore various aspects of climate resilience in their communities and develop youth-led action projects to showcase at community events.
 They also will engage with new curriculum materials, developed in partnership with the University of Washington EDGE Center, with a focus on wildfire and air quality.

 YES Resilience Pilot Project

-From 2019-2022, the YES Resilience pilot project explored the extent to which cohorts of diverse youth participating in science center programming developed EHL for climate resilience.
+From 2019-2022, the YES Resilience pilot project explored the extent to which cohorts of rural and urban youth participating in science center programming developed EHL for climate resilience.
+Check out the video below for more information.

 Program Contact